 A dry year is defined as a year when the NWRFC May final forecast for April-August runoff at The Dalles Dam is below the 20th percentile for the NWRFC statistical period of record.
-The statistical 30-year period of record is currently 1981 to 2010, for which the 20th percentile value is 72.5 MAF.
+The statistical 30-year period of record is currently 1991 to 2020, for which the 20th percentile value is 74.8 MAF.
 Consistent with prior recommendations from NMFS, the AAs propose the following system management actions, where practicable, to benefit migrating salmon and steelhead in dry water years:

-- Within the defined draft limits for flow augmentation (i.e., the reservoir elevations described for storage projects above), flexibility will be exercised in a dry water year to distribute available water across the expected migration season to optimize biological benefits and anadromous fish survival.
-The AAs will coordinate use of this flexibility with the Regional Forum through the TMT. - In dry water years, operating plans developed under the Treaty may result in Treaty reservoirs being operated below their normal refill levels in the late spring and summer, increasing flows during that period relative to a standard refill operation. - Annual agreements between the U.S. and Canadian entities to provide flow augmentation from Treaty storage in Canada will include provisions that allow flexibility for the release of any stored water to provide U.S. fisheries benefits in dry water years, to the extent possible. - The non-Treaty storage agreement is in place for an additional 0.5 MAF of non-Treaty storage for use in dry water years (but not in consecutive years). - Bonneville will implement, as appropriate, measures recommended in the Guide to Tools and Principles for a Dry Year Strategy (2020 CRS BA, page 2-62) to reduce the effect that energy requirements may pose to ESA-listed species. - Transport operations will be adaptively managed in dry years for low-flow conditions and coordinated through the Regional Forum process.
+- Within the defined draft limits for flow augmentation (i.e., reservoir elevations described for storage projects, basin-specific drawdown targets at Hungry Horse and Libby reservoirs described above), flexibility will be exercised in a dry water year to distribute available water across the expected migration season to optimize biological benefits and anadromous fish survival.
+The AAs will coordinate use of this flexibility with the Regional Forum through the TMT. - In dry water years, operating plans developed under the Treaty may result in Treaty reservoirs being operated below their normal refill levels in the late spring and summer, increasing flows during that period relative to a standard refill operation.

+- Annual agreements between the U.S. and Canadian entities to provide flow augmentation from Treaty storage in Canada will include provisions that allow flexibility for the release of any stored water to provide U.S. fisheries benefits in dry water years, to the extent possible.
+The US Entity will seek storage of 0.5 MAF Dry Water Year storage in water year 2025. - Bonneville will implement, as appropriate, measures recommended in the Guide to Tools and Principles for a Dry Year Strategy (2020 CRS BA, page 2-62) to reduce the effect that energy requirements may pose to ESA-listed species. - Transport operations will be adaptively managed in dry years for low-flow conditions and coordinated through the Regional Forum process.